 4. Bimal Roy

 The Renaissance man of Hindi cinema, Bimal Roy’s timeless classics gave Bollywood a new blend of authenticity and deft emotional touch at a time when overt melodrama was the norm.
-Heavily inspired by the neorealism in Vittario De Sica’s ‘Bicycle Thieves’, Roy created a new genre of filmmaking in India, one that successfully blurred the fine line between commercial and parallel cinema.
-While his classic drama ‘Do Bhigha Zameen’ was an intricate look at poverty and exploitation in independent India, his Palm D’Or nominated ‘Sujata’ was a poignant romance portraying the evil of untouchability and Brahmanism.
+Heavily inspired by the neorealism in Vittorio De Sica’s ‘Bicycle Thieves,’ Roy created a new genre of filmmaking in India, one that successfully blurred the fine line between commercial and parallel cinema.
+While his classic drama ‘Do Bigha Zameen’ was an intricate look at poverty and exploitation in independent India, his Palm D’Or nominated ‘Sujata’ was a poignant romance portraying the evil of untouchability and Brahmanism.

-Though most of Roy’s cinema had a socialist outlook and dealt with issues of great importance, what stood him apart was the nuance with which he put his point across, without ever resorting to preaching.
-He also lent a personal touch to all his movies, often directing his actors from within; making his cinema more accessible.
-Along with producing some great works of art, Roy also contributed to the success of several luminaries of Indian cinema including Dileep Kumar and Gulzar Saab.
-Bimal Roy has always been successful in enriching our lives and perspective with his art; and for that, he deserves all the applause he gets and then some more.
+Though most of Roy’s cinema had a socialist outlook and dealt with issues of great importance, what stood him apart was the nuance with which he put his point across without ever resorting to preaching.
+He also lent a personal touch to all his movies, often directing his actors from within, making his cinema more accessible.
+Along with producing some great works of art, Roy also contributed to the success of several luminaries of Indian cinema, including Dileep Kumar and Gulzar Saab.
+Bimal Roy has always been successful in enriching our lives and perspective with his art.
+For that, he deserves all the applause he gets and then some more.

 Read More: Best Hollywood Directors of All Time